deakjahn/flutter_theming_howto/README.md

 ```

 Note that it gets the `SharedPreferences` instance from outside.
 This might seem odd, why it doesn't read the instance
-itself, setting any variable in a `then()` callback and notifying the listeners when that's done?
+itself, setting any variables in a `then()` callback and notifying the listeners when that's done?
 That would be the proper way,
 wouldn't it?

 Well, maybe, from a purist point of view, yes.
 I would do so with any other settings.
 But doing the same here would mean a flicker